Trayon White: First run for District Council

-In April 2014, eight-year-old Relisha Rudd disappeared while her family was staying in a city-run homeless shelter.
-The child's disappearance created a citywide outpouring of concern.
-White, who had met the girl, worked with several community groups to organize three canvases of the area to find the girl (or her body).
-(The girl remained missing as of April 2016.)

 On Sunday, November 23, 2014, 78-year-old Marion Barry died at United Medical Center, hours after having been released from Howard University Hospital.
 White was one of the people Barry called immediately after leaving Howard.
 On December 16, The Washington Post reported that White was one of many individuals contemplating a run for Barry's Ward 8 council seat.
 White was one of the first to file as a candidate in the special election to fill the remainder of Barry's term (which expired on December 31, 2016), doing so in late December 2014.
 Under District of Columbia Board of Elections rules that permit candidates to run under whatever name they wish, White asked for his name on the ballot to be listed as "Trayon 'WardEight' White".
 White later explained that friends began calling him by the nickname "WardEight" on Facebook, and he intended to use it on the ballot.

-By the end of January 2015, White had raised a mere $2,562 in campaign donations.
+By the end of January 2015, White had raised a $2,562 in campaign donations.
 In comparison, LaRuby May had raised $177,405, and former Vincent C. Gray mayoral aide Sheila Bunn had raised $51,692.
 Despite the low level of initial fundraising, the Washington City Paper, quoting unnamed Ward 8 political insiders, said White probably shared the lead in the race with May.
 By the end of February, White had raised over $10,000 and had $12,000 in his campaign coffers.

 On April 3, May easily won a Ward 8 Democratic party straw poll, confirming her lead in the Ward 8 race.
 May received 177 votes, followed by Trayon White with 79 votes, Natalie Williams with 77 votes, Sheila Bunn with 53 votes, and Eugene Kinlow with 30 votes.
 (All others received fewer than 30 votes.)
 Will Sommer, the writer of the influential "Loose Lips" political column for the Washington City Paper, observed that May's win may have indicated trouble for her campaign: May paid for a free barbecue for all comers just two blocks from where the straw vote was held, and Mayor Muriel Bowser stood on a nearby street waving a May campaign sign.
 However, May mustered fewer than 200 votes.
 Candidates Stuart Anderson and Jauhar Abraham dropped out of the race over the next four days, and urged voters to support Trayon White.